Arnold of Brescia: Biography

 Born in Brescia, Arnold became an Augustinian canon and then prior of a monastery in Brescia.
 He criticized the Catholic Church's temporal powers that involved it in a land struggle in Brescia against the Count-Bishop of Brescia.
 He called on the Church to renounce its claim and return ownership to the city government so as not to be tainted by possession—renunciation of worldliness being one of his primary teachings.
 He was condemned at the Second Lateran Council in 1139 and banished from Italy.

 According to the chronicler Otto of Freising, Arnold had studied in Paris under the tutelage of the reformer and philosopher Pierre Abélard.
 He approved of Abélard's proposals for monastic reform.
+He was also influenced by the French reformer Henry of Lausanne.
+He agreed with the several issues they preached, including the issues of Infant Baptism, and the great wealth of the Roman Church among other things.".
 The issue came before the Synod of Sens in 1141 and both Arnold and Abélard's positions were overruled by Bernard of Clairvaux.
 Arnold stood alone against the church's decision after Abélard's capitulation; he returned to Paris, where he continued to teach and preach against Bernard.
 As a consequence he was then commanded to silence and exiled by Pope Innocent II.
 He took refuge first in Zürich and then probably in Bavaria.
 His writings were also ordered burned as a further measure, though that judgement is the only evidence that he had actually written anything.
 Arnold continued to preach his radical ideas concerning apostolic poverty.

 Arnold, who is known only from the vituperative condemnation of his foes, was declared to be a demagogue; his motives were impugned.